Welcome to +

 Welcome to +, investment solutions from Capital Group and KKR that focus on unlocking broad access to private markets by blending public securities and private investments.

-Capital Group and KKR have formed an exclusive partnership to help financial professionals and investors thoughtfully and responsibly access private markets.
+Capital Group and KKR have formed an exclusive partnership to help financial professionals and investors thoughtfully and responsibly access these asset classes.
 Capital Group and KKR each bring decades of experience, breadth and scale with a shared investor-first approach.
-This partnership reflects rigorous due diligence by both firms to help address what has been an increasingly common question among financial professionals and investors: how to invest in private markets.

-Key features of the first Capital Group KKR funds include:
+Key features of the Capital Group KKR funds include:

 • No investor eligibility requirements (non-accredited investors can invest)